FOREX-Euro steadies; Aussie hit by weak China, domestic data

 Data from U.S. financial watchdog showed on Friday that speculators have cut their bets against the euro to the smallest since April, having reduced their net short positions by over a half from its peak in June.

 The dollar was also under pressure against the yen following Bernanke’s speech.
-It last stood at 7 8.29 y en, near the three-week low of 78.187 yen hit on Friday.
+It last stood at 78.25 yen, near the three-week low of 78.187 yen hit on Friday.

 “The dollar may be supported by likely buying from Japanese importers in the near term.
 But I do think it will test 78 yen,” said Takahiro Suzuki, vice president of forex at Nomura Securities.

-Part of the pressure also came from the Aussie/yen pair, with the Australian currency slumping to a six-week low of 80.12 yen, after it was hit by a double whammy of weak Chinese and domestic data.
+Part of the pressure also came from the Aussie/yen which fell sharply to a six-week low of 80.12 yen, after the Aussie was hit by a double whammy of weak Chinese and domestic data.

 Against the U.S. dollar, the Aussie slid to a low of $1.0240 , retreating from Friday’s high of $1.0355 and extending its month-old downtrend while a resurgent euro hit a two-month high of A$1.2266 against the Aussie.